 On August 29, 2005, the Company entered into employment agreements with Messrs.
 Liu and King, pursuant to which they are entitled to (i) an annual base salary (subject to increase from time to time in the discretion of the Board) of \$253,000 and \$238,000, respectively, as adjusted for 2010; (ii) participation in any executive bonus plan; (iii) reimbursement for all reasonable and documented business expenses; (iv) paid vacation in accordance with the vacation policy for employees generally; (v) participation in all plans provided to employees in general; (vi) a life insurance policy in the amount in effect on the date of the agreement; and (vii) a disability insurance policy in the maximum insurable amount.
 Employment is "at will" and may be terminated by either the Company or the employee at any time.
-The employee (i) is prohibited from disclosing the Company's trade secrets, engaging in any "competitive activity" (as defined) or soliciting the Company's current or, in some cases, former employees or independent contractors, during his employment and for the two years following the beginning of the leave of absence described below under "Potential Payments Upon Termination or Change in Control" if his employment is terminated without "cause" (as defined), and (ii) acknowledges that all tangible items related to the Company are its exclusive property.
-The employment agreements also provide for payments upon termination and change in control, as described further under "Executive Compensation - Potential Payments Upon Termination or Change in Control."
+The employee (i) is prohibited from disclosing the Company's trade secrets, engaging in any "competitive activity" (as defined) or soliciting the Company's current or, in some cases, former employees or independent contractors, during his employment and for the two years following the beginning of the leave of absence described below under "Potential Payments Upon Termination or Change in Control" if his employment agreements also provide for payments upon termination and change in control, as described further under "Executive Compensation - Potential Payments Upon Termination or Change in Control."